dev-xo/barebones-stack/README.md

 - Solid template with all the great features from the bigger stacks.
 - Support for Javascript users with continuous updates over time.

+Inspired on [Indie Stack](https://github.com/remix-run/indie-stack) and some other cool stacks.

 ## 💿 Features

 - [Fly app Deployment](https://fly.io) with [Docker](https://www.docker.com/products/docker-desktop/)